-A 16-pin straight breakaway male header, one 100 uF capacitor, and two 2-pin 5mm terminal blocks are included with each motor driver.
-Connecting a large capacitor across the power supply is recommended; one way to do it is between the '+' and '-' holes, as shown below.
+A 16-pin straight breakaway male header, two 100 uF capacitors, and two 2-pin 5mm terminal blocks are included with each motor driver.
+(Note: The terminals blocks are only rated for 15 A; for higher power applications, use thick wires soldered directly to the board.)
+Connecting large capacitors across the power supply is recommended; one way to do it is between the '+' and '-' holes, as shown below.
 The two mounting holes are intended to be used with #2 screws (not included).

-Pololu high-power motor driver and included components.
+Pololu high-power motor driver with included hardware.

-Pololu high-power motor driver with included components soldered in.
+Pololu high-power motor driver in a breadboard.